-Free Educational Technology: TOP 10 Free Timeline Creation Tools for Teachers
+Free Educational Technology: TOP 10 Free Timeline Creation Tools For Teachers

 OurStory is a platform for creating rich media timelines.
 This tool is oriented for personal use in particular.
 You can create personal or collaborative timelines and incorporate images and video.

-Read Write Think Read Write Think helps children plan a story or prepare for a special event.
+Read Write Think helps children plan a story or prepare for a special event.
 Read Write think allows them to create and organize events.
-Saving capability allows them to come back to unfinished work, or they can share their final timeline with friends and family via e-mail.
+Saving capability allows them to come back to unfinished work, or they can share their final timeline with friends and family via email.